ozaerden/comu/README.md

-A little piece of university codes of mine
+A little piece of codes from my "Data Structures with C" lectures.